microsoft/community-content/archive/S4-SeasonOfAgents/README.md

-# Season 4 - Season of Agents
+# Season 4 - Season of Agents (Archive)

 ## April to July, 2025
+### NOTE: Archived content is not guaranteed to be up-to-date.
+Please evaluate this content for freshness and accuracy before using.

 This folder contains prepared "content-in-a-box" that anyone can use to do a technical talk as part of the "Season of Agents" at a user group, meetup, or community event.
 At the end of the "season", the content in this repo will be archived, and a new season of content will be published.